rotorflight/rotorflight-lua-scripts/README.md

 > [!IMPORTANT]
 > Some black & white radios (e.g. the Jumper T-LITE running EdgeTX 2.11) don't have enough memory for running both the *Adjustment Teller* and *CRSF/ELRS custom telemetry*.
 The user interface will then randomly freeze.

-## Custom CRSF/ELRS sensor order

-To get the custom CRSF/ELRS sensors in the order as defined in the Configurator, follow these steps:
-- Switch off the flight controller and the receiver
-- *Delete all* sensors on the transmitter
-- Select *Discover new* on the transmitter
-- Power on the flight controller and wait till all sensors are populated

 ## Building from source on Linux